miller79/spring-boot-benchmark/README.md

 This application wraps the spring-boot-benchmark-original with the Micronaut framework.

+### spring-boot-benchmark-quarkus

+This application is the out of the box quarkus app for startup time comparison purposes only.

 ### spring-boot-benchmark-all

 This application reflects the minimal application with all dependencies added.